13. Egypt – 2005

 Cairo to Luxor

 Luxor Temple is smaller, but not less impressive.
 Both Muslims and Christians used the temple grounds.
-There is a mosque built around 1300 and a church built out of the temple stones by the early Christians.
+There is a mosque built around 1300 CE and a church built out of the temple stones by the early Christians.
 They resurfaced the stones, but most of the resurfacing has worn off and now you see a combination of ancient Egyptian carvings with painting of the apostles mixed together.

-There was a lot more to see on this side of the Nile, such as Hatshepsut’s Temple, The Colossus of Mannon (pictured on the right with me in the foreground and tombs of lesser ministers and artisans.
+There was a lot more to see on this side of the Nile, such as Hatshepsut’s Temple, The Colossus of Mannon (pictured on the right with me in the foreground) and tombs of lesser ministers and artisans.

 The Royal Cleopatra: Luxor to Aswan